- Akademik Sergey Vavilov

 No pre-booking required.
 Trekking poles are available onboard for passenger use and instep crampons will be provided if necessary to improve traction on slick surfaces.
 Sturdy hiking books and warm hiking socks are needed to join this activity.
 Hikes will be 2-3 hours in duration and will involve negotiating challenging terrain without the assistance of trails.
 Antarctica hiking rewards with images of snow, ice, mountains, and glaciers.

-Accommodation aboard the ship; all meals during the voyage prepared by onboard professional chefs; afternoon tea with fresh snacks each afternoon; coffee, tea, hot chocolate throughout the day; all Zodiac excursions; extensive program of relevant educational presentations; advice from experienced team of naturalists; overnight camping gear; use of snowshoes and ski poles; foul weather gear set (pants/jacket/wellington boots OR waterproof backpack/waterproof binoculars/wellington boots); use of multimedia station; welcome reception; welcome dinner; farewell dinner hosted by Captain; 'Memory Book' (log book chronicling your trip, includes photos); onboard medical officer; pre-departure information; hairdryers available on request at no charge; transfers from the meeting point in Ushuaia to the pier to board the ship on day 1 of the cruise and transfers from the pier to the meeting point or airport on the last day of the cruise.
+Accommodation aboard the ship; one-way flight Port Stanley / Punta Arenas; all meals during the voyage prepared by onboard professional chefs; afternoon tea with fresh snacks each afternoon; coffee, tea, hot chocolate throughout the day; all Zodiac excursions; extensive program of relevant educational presentations; advice from experienced team of naturalists; foul weather gear set (pants/jacket/wellington boots OR waterproof backpack/waterproof binoculars/wellington boots); use of multimedia station; welcome reception; welcome dinner; farewell dinner hosted by Captain; 'Memory Book' (log book chronicling your trip, includes photos); onboard medical officer; pre-departure information; hairdryers available on request at no charge; group transfers from meeting point in Punta Arenas to ship and from ship to airport in Port Stanley.